 Marine surveyors inspect ships and evaluate their condition, safety, and compliance with regulatory standards, providing certification and assessment reports.

 These workers face multiple hazards on the job, and their safety depends on their employers and coworkers doing their jobs correctly.
 When equipment failure, coworker negligence, lack of safety gear, or some other mistake causes an accident, the injuries can be very serious and even fatal.

 Hazards Encountered by Shipyard Workers in the Course of Their Duties

-Shipbuilding and dry-dock work is strenuous and stressful.
+Shipbuilding and dry-dock work is strenuous and stressful for lady bird deed michigan.
 Due to the nature of the work, craftsmen, laborers, and tradesmen are exposed to the following dangers on a daily basis:

 Inhalation of airborne particles, welding fumes, or toxic gases in shipyards can lead to respiratory conditions, including asthma, chronic obstructive pulmonary disease (COPD), or lung cancer.